-The course creator should be clearly identified in every course sales page, and each author should have a separate about page or at least a section in the course page explaining why they are qualified to talk about the topics covered in their courses.
+The course creator should be clearly identified on every course sales page, and each author should have a separate About page or at least a section on the course page explaining why they are qualified to talk about the topics covered in their courses.

 What is Search Engine EAT?

-EAT is all about checking who the author is and evaluating the author's authority and use that as a ranking factor to determine if the author's content should be shown to search engine users or not.
+EAT is all about checking who the author is, evaluating the author's authority and using that as a ranking factor to determine if the author's content should be shown to search engine users or not.

 You can read more about this concept in the original article where Google presented EAT.

-But if you are not on the medical or legal field, you might think that this does not apply to you and your courses.
+But if you are not in the medical or legal field, you might think that this does not apply to you and your courses.

 Does Search Engine EAT apply to you?

-Even if you are not on the medical, financial or legal field, there are many other areas of activity where Google considers essential to know who the person behind any commercial website is, and this includes online course websites.
+Even if you are not in the medical, financial, or legal field, there are many other areas of activity where Google considers it essential to know who the person behind any commercial website is, and this includes online course websites.

 This includes in general anything that might be considered "Your Money Your Life" pages (YMYL for short).